-- 663 LIAISON-COMMUNITY MENTAL HEALTH NURSING INTERNSHIP 2 credits Prerequisites: 661 and 665.
-Focuses on development of intervention skills utilizing knowledge of therapeutic techniques, psychopathology and pharmacology.
-Emphasis is on direct care of individuals with mental health problems. - 665 LIAISON-COMMUNITY MENTAL HEALTH NURSING II 4 credits Prerequisites: 661, 3100:670.
-Prerequisite/corequisite: 613.
-Focuses on flaison mental health nursing with families experiencing the stress of actual or potential health problems.
-Theoretical frameworks for direct intervention are examined. - 667 LIAISON-COMMUNITY MENTAL NURSING III 4 credits Prerequisite: 665.
-Prerequisite/corequisite: 3100.695.
-Focuses on Ilaison mental health nursing consultation with health-care professionals.
-Theoretical frameworks for indirect models of intervention in non-psychiatric settings are emphasized. - 669 PRACTICUM: LIAISON-COMMUNITY MENTAL HEALTH NURSING 3 credits Prerequisite: 667 Prerequisite/corequisite: 615.
-Synthesis of knowledge and skill related haison mental health nursing with specific vulnerable populations.
-Emphasis in on implementation of programmatic interventions and evaluation. - 671 ADULT AND GERONTOLOGICAL HEALTH NURSING I 3 credits Prerequisite: acceptance into the MSN program; corequisite: 610 is a corequisite for Nurse Practitioner students only.
+Prerequisites: 661, 665, 667 Integration of knowledge and skill related to Behavioral Health Nursing: Emphasizes integration of advanced practice nursing roles and implementation and evaluation of a programmatic intervention.

+- ADULT AND GERONTOLOGICAL HEALTH NURSING I 671 3 credits Prerequisite: Admission to the Graduate Program, corequisite: 610 is a corequisite for Nurse Practitioner students only.
 Research and theory integral to advanced nursing practice of adults/families with selected common health problems.
-Emphasis on comprehensive assessment, health promotion and risk reduction. - 672 INDEPENDENT STUDY 1-4 credits Opportunity for the advanced graduate nursing practice in a selected area of specialization. - 675 ADULT AND GERONTOLOGICAL HEALTH NURSING II 4 credits Prerequisite: 671; corequisite: 690 is a corequisite for Nurse Practitioner students only.
-Focuses on problems common to acute illness in adults in acute/episodic care settings.
-Multidisciplinary care planning and coordination are emphasized, including transition to community-based care. - 677 ADULT AND GERONTOLOGICAL HEALTH NURSING III 4 credits Prerequisite: 675, corequisite 692 is a corequisite for Nurse Practitioner students only.
-Focuses on nursing care of middle aged/older adults and their families experiencing chronic illness.
-Emphasizes management of problems common to chronic care and rehabilitation. - 679 PRACTICUM: ADULT AND GERONTOLOGICAL HEALTH NURSING 3 credits Prerequisite: 677; corequisite: 694 is a corequisite for Nurse Practitioner students only.
-Integration of nursing knowledge and skills with an adult/older adult population and their families.
-Emphasis on implementation and evaluation of programmatic interventions. - 682 NURSING CURRICULUM DEVELOPMENT 3 credits Prerequisite: 603, 3100:670.
-Prerequisite/corequisite: 625 or 655 or 655 or 675.
+Emphasis on comprehensive assessment, health promotion and risk reduction. - INDEPENDENT STUDY 672 1-4 credits - Opportunity for the advanced graduate nursing practice in a selected area of specialization ADULT AND GERONTOLOGICAL HEALTH NURSING II 675 4 credits ADDLI AND GENONI OLOGAAL MEALIN NUMBING II 4 CR0IIS Prerequisite: 671; corequisite: 690 is a corequisite for Nurse Practitioner students only.
+Focus-es on problems common to acute illness in adults in acute/episodic care settings.
+Multidisci-plinary care planning and coordination are emphasized, including transition to - ADULT AND GERONTOLOGICAL HEALTH NURSING III 677 Aurorit And Genominicate mean mean in Nurbains in A creatis Prerequisite: 675; corequisite: 692 is a corequisite for Nurse Practitioner students only.
+Focus-es on nursing care of middle aged/older adults and their families experiencing chronic illness.
+Emphasizes management of problems common to chronic care and rehabilitation. - PRACTICUM: ADULT AND GERONTOLOGICAL HEALTH NURSING Prerequisite: 677; corequisite: 694 is a corequisite for Nurse Practitioner students only.
+Inte-gration of nursing knowledge and skills with an adult/older adult population and their families.
+Emphasis on implementation and evaluation of programmatic interventions. - NURSING CURRICULUM DEVELOPMENT 682 3 credits Prerequisites: Admission to Graduate Program or permission of instructor, 603.
+Prerequisite/corequisite: 625 or 655 or 655 or 655.
 Examines curriculum development with a focus on teaching-learning strategies.
-Emphasis is on process of developing a curriculum. - 683 EVALUATION IN NURSING EDUCATION 3 credits Prerequisite: 682.
-Prerequisite/corequisite: 625 or 655 or 675.
+Emphasis is on process of developing a curriculum. - EVALUATION IN NURSING EDUCATION 683 3 credits Prerequisite: 682.
+Prerequisite/corequisite: 675.
 Application of principles of evaluation and measurement to situations in nursing education.
 Emphasizes evaluation as a process.
-Includes evaluation of teacher, learner and program. - 684 PRACTICUM: THE ACADEMIC ROLE OF THE NURSE EDUCATOR 6 credits Prerequisite/corequisite: 683.
+Includes evaluation of teacher, learner and program. - PRACTICUM: THE ACADEMIC ROLE OF THE NURSE EDUCATOR 6 credits Prerequisites/corequisites: 682, 683.
 Participation in a nursing program with the purpose of understanding the full professional role.
 Contemporary issues in nursing and higher education are examined.